-- 2,700+ copies distributed monthly to every town shown in the map above
+• 2,700+ copies distributed monthly to every town shown in the map above

 - Month-long advertising at reasonable rates

 - Creative, effective, professional ads

 - Keep advertising dollars local

-"Fire burns brighter in the darkness." ~Suzanne Collins Time's run out IIII ...
-Continued from November's Stew Maga- Tommy was excited that he had found out where the fireplace had gone.
+Call Joan!
+250-398-7446 sales@thestew.ca ime's run out A SHORT STORY ...
+Continued from November's Stew Magazine Tommy was excited that he had found out where the fireplace had gone.
 Sure, it was hiding in the trunk of a large tree just behind Joan's garden.
 But the important part was that Tommy found it.
 How on Earth did it get there, was the real question.
-And why was she hiding it; what did Ioan want from them?
+And why was she hiding it; what did Joan want from them?
 "What are you doing out here, Tommy?"
 Joan's voice came from out of the darkness.
 Her voice startled him, and he had to think quickly.
 "I, uh, needed some air."
 "Did you get lost out here?" she asked.
 "A little," he admitted sheepishly.
-"But the air certainly made me "Then let's get you back to bed."
+"But the air certainly made me tired."
+"Then let's get you back to bed."
 Joan smiled and held her arm out towards him.
-Tommy walked up towards Joan and let her put her arm around "Time's run out, Tommy," Joan whispered into his ear.
+Tommy walked up towards Joan and let her put her arm around him.
+"Time's run out, Tommy," Joan whispered into his ear.
 "Once that fireplace moves to the tree, your ability to return home counts down.
-And you are almost at zero.'
+And you are almost at zero."
 Tommy's teeth clenched making his jaw ache.
 "What do you want from us?"
 She laughed quietly.
 "Does it really matter?"
 Tommy turned and faced her, "Please let us go home."
-The moonlight showed Joan's real features, and he saw the old woman he remembered when he had arrived this morning "But Tommy," Joan said, opening the sliding door and guiding him inside.
+The moonlight showed Joan's real features, and he saw the old woman he remembered when he had arrived this morning.
+"But Tommy," Joan said, opening the sliding door and guiding him inside.
 "I don't want you two to leave."
-Ioan's hand did not leave Tommy's shoulder as she continued to lead him back towards the bedroom.
+Joan's hand did not leave Tommy's shoulder as she continued to lead him back towards the bedroom.
 She pushed him into the bedroom and closed the door behind him.
 "Goodnight, Tommy," Joan said quietly.
 Tommy ran over to his father's cot, "Dad, Dad!
 You need to get up now, or we are going to be here forever."
-Tack snorted and rolled over.
-Tommy shook him until his eyes flew open "What is it Tommy?'
+Jack snorted and rolled over.
+Tommy shook him until his eyes flew open.
+"What is it Tommy?"
 Jack said groggily.
+"Joan is going to trap us here," Tommy said, trying not to panic.
+"Please you've got to believe me."
+"Why would she do Why would she do that?"
+Jack asked, still lying on the bed.
+"Joan's been nothing but nice to us since we got here."
+"She's got you under some kind of spell or something, Dad."
+Tommy pleaded.
+There was a panic in his voice that caught Jack's attention.
+"Please, Dad.
+You've got to believe me."
+"Okay, okay."
+Jack got up, rubbed his eyes and walked over to the door.
+He grasped the doorknob and tried to open it.
+"We're stuck," he turned to his teenage son.
+"Joan locked us in," Tommy cried out in anger.